 The company’s disregard for life is the enemy of the people, which the state law will not allow.Xinhua News Agency

 The explosion took place 240 metres below, causing damage to the shaft ladder room, malfunction of the cage and even the communication system has been damaged, losing all contact with the trapped miners.
 The 22 mine workers were working in the deeper part of the mine at the moment of the explosion.

 Rescue operations are ongoing.
 On Tuesday, more than 320 rescuers joined the rescuers that were on site.
 The authorities have deployed more than 40 pieces of machinery and equipment and ventilation methods are being used to force air deep inside the mine in an attempt to remove any toxic gases and fumes inside.
 Firefighters managed to introduce a sound detection system 370 metres down the mine.
 Secretary of the CPC Shandong Provincial Committee, Liu Jiayi, used an underground communication equipment in an attempt to communicate with the trapped miners but they did not reply.

-Unfortunately, mining accidents are very common in Chin due to very poor safety.
-Last month 23 miners lost their lives after being trapped in a mine in the same city.
+Unfortunately, mining accidents are very common in China due to very poor safety.
+Last month, 23 miners lost their lives after being trapped in a mine in the same city.
 In 2019, 316 miners lost their lives in Chinese coal mines.
 The cause of the explosion in Sunday’s explosion has not been disclosed yet.

 Update (27/01/21) : Eleven workers died in the accident.
 Eleven workers were rescued from the mine, after being trapped for 14 days.